-What Is Marketing Efficiency Ratio?
+What Is the Marketing Efficiency Ratio?

 Digital marketing has been a game-changer.
 With the global digital population reaching five billion individuals, it is often the most scalable marketing channel.
 Unfortunately, many entrepreneurs and executives don’t know how to measure the success of their efforts.

 Experts all have their favorite marketing metrics, including return on ad spend (ROAS), cost per conversion (CPC), and customer acquisition cost (CPC).
-However, we often overlook one critical key performance indicator: marketing efficiency ratio (MER).
+However, we often overlook one critical key performance indicator: the marketing efficiency ratio (MER).
 How can you use MER to transform your company?
 Let’s find out…

 MER the Marketing Definition

-What is marketing efficiency ratio, exactly?
+What is the marketing efficiency ratio, exactly?
 MER measures every dollar you spend against the revenue it provides.

 To compute your MER, divide your revenue by your total ad spend.
 For instance, a $20,000 sale for a $5,000 spend equals an MER of 4.0.